Health and wellbeing at school

 - Work with PE specialists to ensure that our games and activities curriculum is challenging and engaging for all children, encouraging children to use their bodies, and to experience the thrill of competing (more information is available on our Pupil and Sports Premium page).
 This work has been recognised through our achievement of a Silver School Games Award for 2017/18.

-Through our membership of the Wellbeing for Schools Award programme, developed in partnership with the National Children's Bureau, we are working towards accreditation as a school in which the wellbeing of children and staff is the first consideration in everything we do.
+In June 2020, through our membership of the Wellbeing for Schools Award programme, developed in partnership with the National Children's Bureau, we achieved external recognition of our approach at school, in which the wellbeing of children and staff is the first consideration in everything we do.
 The award recognises all the work described above that we have done to date, and also considers staff wellbeing, which is a key focus of our School Leadership Team.
 The award aims to 'promote positive social and emotional wellbeing, mental health and wellness for pupils and staff in your school'.
 The award also emphasises actively listening to the needs of staff and parents; in May 2018, we undertook a survey of our children, parents and staff to understand their views of our school, the results of which (for parent and children) are published as a document to download on this page.

-- Demonstrate our commitment to promoting mental health as part of school life;
+- Demonstrated our commitment to promoting mental health as part of school life;

-- Work to continually improve the emotional wellbeing of our children and our staff;
+- Worked to continually improve the emotional wellbeing of our children and our staff;

-- Ensure that all mental health problems/concerns are identified early and appropriate support is put in place;
+- Ensured that all mental health problems/concerns are identified early and appropriate support is put in place;

-- Continually review and refine our provision of interventions so that they best serve the needs of our children and our staff;
+- Continually reviewed and refined our provision of interventions so that they best serve the needs of our children and our staff;

-- Continue to seek, capture and analyse the views of parents, children and staff around mental health issues, which we will use to review our current performance and inform our planning.
+- Continued to seek, capture and analyse the views of parents, children and staff around mental health issues, which we will use to review our current performance and inform our planning.